 Exercise is highly recommended for those living with Parkinson’s disease and focused movement addresses the unique challenges involved.

 All classes include some challenge, as well as successfully practicing strategies and skills that encourage safety and enjoyment in daily life.
 We also problem-solve individual movement challenges.
 Each weekly class is unique!

-Two in-person classes on Thursday morning and one online class on Thursday afternoon offer different levels of intensity:
+Two in-person classes on Thursdays at Fitness over 50 and one online class on Thursday afternoon offer different levels of intensity:

 - 12:10 am (PDT) — does not include floor work and accommodates the timing and attention of those with more advanced symptoms.